 - Source Filetype: Whether you are using the Direct source or not.
 Indirect means, Source is from Multiple text Files.

 - Source filename: It automatically detects.
 If not, please specify the file name along with the extension

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
 Now, Let me start the Workflow by choosing the Start Workflow option in Workflows Menu.

-Once you select the Start Workflow option, Workflow monitor opened to monitor the workflow.
-From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow executed without any errors.
+Once you select the Start Workflow option, the Workflow monitor opened to monitor the workflow.
+From the below screenshot, our Informatica Load Data From Text File to SQL Server workflow is executed without any errors.

 Let us open the SQL Server to check whether we successfully transfer the data from a source or not.